james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 `nginx` may not be necessary if you are using a hosting service that will so the SSL for you - AWS can do this.

 In this example I am using Ubuntu Server, but pretty much any linux should work.
 You'll just have to google / adjust the commands as appropriate.
-I didn't chose Ubuntu Server for any particular reason, except that its popular.
+I didn't choose Ubuntu Server for any particular reason, except that its popular.
 I'm using Ubuntu Server v22.04.2